 Closely related to elephants (the family resemblance is easy to see), manatees are enormous creatures.
 The average Florida manatee is about 10-feet long and weighs around 1200 pounds.
 One could flip our kayak in a heartbeat.
 But these docile herbivores seem incapable of doing harm.
 By nature, they’re curious—even friendly.

 The manatee sidles up to our kayak and floats beside us for a bit.
-It swims beneath our kayak a couple of times and then moves back to its shallow turquoise pool, where it proceeds to perform a series of leisurely rollovers before sinking back to the bottom and resting.
+It swims beneath our kayak a couple of times and then moves back to its shallow turquoise pool, where it performs a series of leisurely rollovers before sinking back to the bottom and resting.

 Tips For Kayaking On The Ichetucknee

 Even if we didn’t see manatees, we would still love kayaking the Ichetucknee River.
 It’s a beautiful three-mile paddle from the headspring to the southernmost takeout point.
 Our favorite way to kayak the river is a six-mile round trip paddle.
 If you do this, put in at the south end so that you have the current helping you on the way back downstream.
-If you don’t have your own kayak, there are several good outfitters in the area.
+If you don’t have your own kayak, there are several good outfitters in the area, including a convenient and excellent park concessionaire.

 Situated on the banks of the picturesque Santa Fe River, the park offers thirteen miles of hiking and biking trails that we put to good use.
 There’s always something fun going on at the park.
 While we were there this time, we enjoyed a wonderful presentation on owls given by volunteers from a local wildlife rehab facility and a free afternoon bluegrass concert.

 There are two loops in the campground; we much prefer the Magnolia Loop.
 The sites are more spacious and level, the road has fewer potholes, and it’s walking distance to the river and the start of the hiking trails.
-Water and electric hookups and decent Verizon coverage for a very reasonable $18.00 per night (gotta love the awesome Florida State Parks).
+The sites have water and electric hookups and Verizon coverage is decent.